 2. First Rise (Fermentation)

-Transfer the dough to a lightly floured surface and knead it for about 10 minutes until smooth and elastic.
-Place the dough in a lightly greased bowl, cover it with a damp cloth, and let it rise in a warm area for about 1 to 1.5 hours, or until doubled in size.
+turn the dough out on a floured table and knead for 10 minutes till its smooth and stretchy. put it in a greased bowl, cover with a damp cloth and let it rest in a warm spot for 1 to 1.5 hours or untill its doubled.

 3. Shaping the Baguette